TankerTrackers/laravel-telegram-bot-logger/README.md

 Getting the `id` for a Telegram chat channel seems to change every so often, so I recommend you Google for various solutions to this, as any suggestion given here might no longer be valid in a few weeks' time.

 Then, include the following in your `config/logging.php`.
-Note that this will output messages of level `DEBUG` and higher to Telegram when you are running your application in a non-production environment, but only `INFO` and higher when running in production.
+Note that this will output messages of level `debug` and higher to Telegram when you are running your application in a non-production environment, but only `info` and higher when running in production.
 You are free to change these settings as you see fit, of course.

-If the `level` key is not provided, it will default to `INFO` and higher.
+If the `level` key is not provided, it will default to `info` and higher.

 ```php
   'telegram' => [